Sphenic number

-In number theory, a sphenic number (from σφήνα, 'wedge') is a positive integer that is the product of three distinct prime numbers.
+In number theory, a sphenic number (from σφήν, 'wedge') is a positive integer that is the product of three distinct prime numbers.
+For example, since 2, 3, and 73 are all prime, 438 is a sphenic number because 2 3 73 = 438.
 Because there are infinitely many prime numbers, there are also infinitely many sphenic numbers.

 Definition

 A sphenic number is a product pqr where p, q, and r are three distinct prime numbers.
 In other words, the sphenic numbers are the square-free 3-almost primes.

 Examples

-The smallest sphenic number is 30 = 2 × 3 × 5, the product of the smallest three primes.
+The smallest sphenic number is 30 = 2 3 5, the product of the smallest three primes.